Jollywatt/typst-fletcher/src/shapes.typ

 /// 	node((0,0), `octagon`, shape: fletcher.shapes.octagon)
 /// )
 ///
-/// - node (dictionary): A node dictionary, containing:
-///   - `size`
-/// - extrude (length): The extrude length.
 /// - truncate (number, length): Size of the truncated corners.
 A number is
-///   interpreted as a ratio of the smaller of the node's width or height.
+///   interpreted as a multiple of the smaller of the node's width or height.
 #let octagon(node, extrude, truncate: 0.5) = {
 	let (w, h) = node.size
 	let (x, y) = (w/2 + extrude, h/2 + extrude)